-The museum narrates one of the most fascinating chapters in the history of Italian design and this unique company which, dedicated to constant challenges and technological research, pioneered a fecund union between function and aesthetics.
+The museum narrates one of the most fascinating chapters in the history of Italian design and of this unique company which, braving constant challenges and driving technological research, pioneered a fecund union between function and aesthetics.
 It was founded by Claudio Luti in 1999 to celebrate Kartell’s fiftieth anniversary and was designed by Ignazio Gardella and Anna Castelli Ferrieri.
 In 2000 it received the Guggenheim Award for best Italian corporate museum.

-2500m2 of museum space to immerse yourself in over 8000 iconic objects that are now part of our daily domestic landscape: the production started in 1949, the year Kartell was created by Giulio Castelli, a pioneering chemical engineer in the industrial use of plastic materials.
+2500 sqm of museum space contain over 8000 iconic objects that are now part of our daily domestic landscape: production started in 1949, the year Kartell was created by Giulio Castelli, a pioneering chemical engineer in the industrial use of plastic materials.
 Sketches, images and documents from the company's historical archive are also exhibited.

 As well as promoting Kartell’s history and priceless heritage, the museum represents a centre for the dissemination of the culture of design and the art of Italian style, through publications, guided tours and international exhibitions.

-Over the years, the prolific collaborations with esteemed architects and designers has contributed to making Kartell a brand known worldwide for the design aesthetic that distinguishes its products, originally for car accessories and then for the home.
+Over the years, the prolific collaborations with esteemed architects and designers have contributed to make Kartell a brand known worldwide for the design aesthetic that distinguishes its products, originally car accessories and then household objects.
 Amongst the best known names are the founder's wife, Anna Castelli Ferrieri, plus, Gae Aulenti, Ettore Sottsass, Vico Magistretti, Marco Zanuso, Antonio Citterio, Ron Arad and Patricia Urquiola as well as, obviously, Philippe Starck.

-In 1972 Kartell's success was crowned by its participation in an exhibition Moma museum in New York featuring Italian furniture.
+In 1972 Kartell's success was crowned by its participation in an exhibition featuring Italian furniture at the Moma Museum in New York.

 NOT TO BE MISSED